National Cadet Corps (Singapore)

-Brief history
+History

-The NCC traces its origins to the Cadet Corps of the Raffles Institution, the first Singaporean military cadet schools organization established in 1901 during its days as a British colony.
-Originally affiliated to British Armed Forces units stationed in the island and later on the Malaysian Armed Forces, the current tri-service character of the Corps dates from 1969, when the NCC was formalized as the country's sole military cadet organization when the then separate cadet forces affiliated to the young SAF were merged into one organization.
+The NCC traces its origins to the Raffles Institution Cadet Corps, as well as its rival Saint Joseph's Institution Cadet Corps, the first military cadet organizations established in 1901 and 1906 respectively during these early days as a British colony.
+Originally affiliated to British Armed Forces units stationed in the island and later on the Malaysian Armed Forces, the current tri-service character of the Corps dates from January 1969, when the NCC was formalized as the country's sole military cadet organization.
+In April 1973, the NCC Act was passed, emphasizing the NCC's importance as a national institution.

+On 30 May 2001, the NCC HQ was opened at Amoy Quee Camp in an effort to move Headquarters NCC and its Land District Headquarters from Haig Road, Springleaf and Jalan Teck Whye Camps as part of the Corps Centennial.

+In 2021, the NCC celebrated its 120th anniversary.

 Activities

-Within the framework of the training programme, NCC cadets have the opportunity of taking part in many activities.

 Training Days

 Every unit conducts training at least once a week.
-Training Days begin by the calling in of all cadets into their respective platoon by either the Unit Sergeant Major or Assistant Sergeant Major.
-The location is usually outside of the School's NCC room or somewhere under shelter on rainy days.
+Training days begin by the calling in of all cadets into their respective platoon by either the Unit Sergeant Major or Assistant Sergeant Major.
+Upon falling in, the Platoon Commander or Platoon Sergeants will conduct attendance taking.
+After all platoons have completed both attendance taking, a typical training day includes arms drills and marching drills.